MEPennyworth/osTicket-Prerequisites/README.md

 - Image: Use the drop down menu to select the preferred image for the virtual machine by choosing "Windows 10 Pro, version 22H2 - x64 Gen2"
 - Size: Select "standard_d2s_v3 - 2vcpus, 8 GiB memory ($70.08/month) Price will vary based on region
 - Username: Enter a username for the administrator account
 - Password: Enter a strong password
+- Under the Inbound port rules, Public inbound ports will be preselcted by Azure to allow traffic from selected ports.
+Leave the selected inbound ports: RDP (389) as is
+- Remeber to check the licensing box and then click on the box "Next : Disks" to continue to the Disk selection page

 </p>
 <br />